nicocaliman/PLANTS-VS-ZOMBIES/README.md

 landlord´s menage (shooting, exploding, blocking).

-From the other hand, we got different "breeds" of enemies such as buckethead, explosive & sporty zombies which have their own behaviors and their own weaknesses to different plants.
+From the other hand, we got different "breeds" of enemies such as buckethead, explosive & sporty zombies which have their own behaviors and weaknesses to different plants.
 The player must pay to place plants using a currency called "Sun".
 The player collects "suns" by typing on the console the coordinates where the sun is being placed, or he/she can pay for sunflowers, which will generate a specific amount of suns through rounds.